KnowOneActual/beaubremer-blog/posts/WireShark_to_the_Rescue_LLDP.md

 * **CDP (Cisco Discovery Protocol):** If you're working with Cisco gear, CDP is your go-to.
 It's a proprietary protocol that Cisco devices use to share information about themselves directly with other Cisco devices connected to them.
 * **LLDP (Link Layer Discovery Protocol):** This is the open standard version of CDP.
 It works across various vendors, making it incredibly useful in mixed-vendor environments.
 LLDP is like the universal translator of network discovery.
 * **EDP (Extreme Discovery Protocol):** As the name suggests, this protocol is designed for Extreme Networks equipment.
 Similar to CDP, it's Extreme's way of sharing information between its devices.
 * **FDP (Foundry Discovery Protocol):** If you're dealing with Brocade (formerly Foundry Networks) switches, FDP is what you'll need to look for—another proprietary protocol, but just as helpful in its ecosystem.
+This is not a common one, but I've run it enough that it's on my list.
 My personal favorite, and the one I reach for most often, is **LLDP**.
 Why LLDP, you ask?
 Because in today's networks, you're rarely dealing with just one vendor.
 LLDP gives me the best chance of getting the information I need, no matter whose hardware I'm connected to.
 It's the most versatile tool in the box!